 Parental Care – Fathers helping to Brood the Eggs

-Parental care is a behaviour strongly associated with warm-blooded animals such as mammals and birds.
+Parental care is a behaviour strongly associated with warm-blooded animals such as mammals and birds, however was parental care a dinosaur trait too?
 From a human perspective, we can perceive a strong emotional tie between a mother and her offspring when we view the behaviour of a female chimp with her baby, we often superimpose human emotions onto our primate relatives.
 Whether all the higher apes are capable of exhibiting such a range of emotions is open to debate.
 Scientists and anthropologists frequently disagree over the breadth and depth of emotions that apes are able to exhibit, after all, our humanity and ability to express emotions and respond to others and their emotions is one of the defining characteristics of being human.

 We perceive most mammals as having a strong bond between themselves and their young.
 From a scientific perspective, mammals invest a great deal in the next generation, the females carry the embryos inside them (monotremes excepted), as opposed to the egg-laying birds and reptiles; the other members of the group of animals called amniotes.
 An amniote is an animal whose young is internally fertilised.
 In reptiles and birds the embryo is surrounded by fluid and is protected by a protective shell – an egg.
 In virtually, all mammals, the developing embryo is also surrounded by fluid but is retained inside the mother’s body for some time before birth.

 Maternal and paternal behaviours are easy to impose on fur covered mammals but with the cold-blooded reptiles it is perhaps more difficult to associate these alien looking, scaly creatures with parental responsibility.
 We now know that a number of species of reptile demonstrate some form of parental care, in extant reptiles, this is perhaps developed to the highest degree by the crocodilians, those reptiles alive today that are most closely related to dinosaurs.